schema

 // object between both key and value fields.

-// are not allowed.
+// are NOT ALLOWED.

 KeyFields []Field `json:"key_fields,omitempty"`